It feels like that should be significant, that big round number. 200 entries. It’s been about three years since my initial diagnosis.

 The everything looks good is significant, of course — she did her standard breast palpation and found nothing.
 Yay.

 Also significant is that I forgot to be worried going in today — I was just thinking of it as routine check-up, and it wasn’t until the oncologist said, “It looks good,” that I remembered that it could have easily been not good.
 Three years is apparently how long I need to sort of forget that I actually had cancer.
 Huh.
+It was time to get treatments from Conners Clinic.

 I did also ask her if she could tell whether my cancer had been slow or fast-growing.
 There have been some articles I’ve run across about possible over-diagnosis of breast cancer, women going through pretty rough treatment for what would have been a very-slow-growing cancer that might never have been a problem.
 My doc said that yes, there’s been some discussion about that, but the issue is that you often can’t tell whether the cancer is going to be a problem or not.